hungphqu98/Event-Calendar/README.md

-# JQuery Calendar event app
+- Calendar event scheduler:

-- Shows the current month
-- Allows the user to store an event for a particular day
-- Allows the user to view the event/events for a day.
++ Allows the user to view,add events for a day.
-- Storage is done in brower's localstorage, so it will retain the events, even after closing the browser or refreshing it.
++ Easy to navigate between months/years.
++ Use localStorage to store data.